 - Committed to inclusion and issues of social justice and equity

 - Able to work in a highly involved & busy environment dealing with a wide variety of challenges, deadlines and a varied and diverse array of contacts

 - May work at a desk and computer for extended periods of time

 - Be able to occasionally lift up to 30 lbs.

 - Work primarily in a traditional climate controlled office environment

 Shorecrest acknowledges its obligation to prohibit discrimination, harassment, or retaliation on the basis of race, color, religion, age, national origin sex, citizenship status, genetic information, handicap or disability in admissions, access, employment, tuition assistance, educational policies, or other school administered student and employee programs and activities.
-Questions regarding the School’s compliance with the application and administration of the School’s nondiscrimination policies should be directed to Kristine Grant, Head of Middle School, 5101 First Street Northeast, St. Petersburg, Florida 33703, (727)-522-2111, firstname.lastname@example.org or to the U.S. Department of Education's Office for Civil Rights (OCR) or to the SBA.
-Please refer to the School’s Non-Discrimination Compliance Policy on the School’s website for information on how to file complaints with OCR or the SBA.
+Questions regarding the School’s compliance with the application and administration of the School’s nondiscrimination policies should be directed to Kristine Grant, Head of Middle School, 5101 First Street Northeast, St. Petersburg, Florida 33703, (727)-522-2111, firstname.lastname@example.org or to the U.S. Department of Education's Office for Civil Rights (OCR).
+Please refer to the School’s Non-Discrimination Compliance Policy on the School’s website for information on how to file complaints with OCR.

 Shorecrest is a designated drug-free workplace.